gujialiang123/gujialiang123.github.io/_pages/about.md

 My research interests focus on **machine learning systems (MLSys)** and **LLM applications**, as well as questions around **teaching and learning in the LLM era**.
 Currently, my work mainly spans three directions: (1) building ecosystem tools for next-generation GPU programming languages such as Triton; (2) developing LLM-based tools for code understanding, analysis, and explanation; and (3) enhancing LLM reasoning and reliability with techniques like **static analysis** and **agent-based** methods.

+*I spent quite a few years solving algorithmic puzzles competitively.
+Along the way, I won a Gold Medal at the ACM-ICPC Asia Regional Contest and became the 2024 Hubei Provincial ICPC Champion.*

 I'm always open to conversations and collaborations around these topics.
 Feel free to reach out.